7 Recommended Supplements on a Keto and Intermittent Fasting Plan

 Trace minerals such as iron, manganese, and copper are also beneficial when you’re on a keto diet.
 As the name implies, you need only a small amount (less than 100mg daily).

-Minerals are important because they can help reduce insulin resistance and put you into fat burning better than if you’re deficient in them.
+Minerals are important because they can help reduce Fat Storing Hormone resistance and put you into fat burning better than if you’re deficient in them.

 Additionally, these minerals are alkaline, which helps offset some of the uric acid buildup that can happen on the keto diet.
 Excess uric acid can cause gout and uric acid kidney stones.